-Sleep apnea is a disorder in which a person stops breathing repeatedly while asleep.
-People who have sleep apnea usually snore very loudly.
-They stop breathing for 10 to 30 seconds during sleep and then start breathing again with a gasp.
-This can happen hundreds of times in a single night.
-Every time this happens it causes the person to wake up a little bit, which disrupts sleeping patterns and makes it hard for the person to get a good night’s rest.
-It can also cause high blood pressure and increase the risk of heart attack.
+One common sleeping disorder is sleep apnea.
+It causes a person’s breathing to abnormally stop and start, while sleeping.
+People who have sleep apnea often snore loudly.
+You stop breathing for 10 to 30 seconds at a time.
+When you start breathing again, you gasp or snort, which can wake you up.
+This can occur hundreds of times in a single night.
+Each time you wake up, it disrupts your sleeping pattern.
+Sleep apnea makes it hard to get a good night’s rest.
+It can be harmful if you stop breathing for too long.
+It also can cause high blood pressure and increase your risk of a heart attack.

-RLS is a condition in which your legs feel very uncomfortable when you are sitting or lying down.
+RLS is a condition in which you have leg pain or discomfort.
+It occurs when you are sitting or lying down.
+It can feel like your legs won’t be still.
 RLS can make it hard for you to sleep.

-- Go to bed and get up at the same time every day, even on the weekends.
+- Go to bed and get up at the same time each day, even on the weekends.

 - Do not take naps longer than about 20 minutes.

-- Avoid caffeine about 8 hours before bedtime.
+- Avoidcaffeine for about 8 hours before bedtime.

-- Avoid nicotine and alcohol in the evening.
-Alcohol might help you fall asleep initially, but it will probably make you wake up in the middle of the night.
+- Avoidnicotine and alcohol in the evening.
+Alcohol might help you fall asleep, but it can cause you to wake up in the middle of the night.

-- Don't lie in bed for a long time trying to go to sleep.
-After 30 minutes of trying to sleep, get up and do something quiet for a while in a different room, such as reading or listening to quiet music.
-Then try again to fall asleep in bed.
+- Do not lie in bed for a long time trying to go to sleep.
+After 30 minutes of trying to sleep, get up and go to a different room.
+Do something quiet, such as reading or listening to music.
+Do not do anything that stimulates your brain.
+Then, go back to bed and try to fall asleep.

 - Ask your doctor if any of your medicines could be keeping you awake at night.
-Medicines that can disrupt sleep include antidepressants, beta-blockers and cardiovascular drugs.
+Medicines that can disrupt sleep include antidepressants, beta-blockers, andcardiovascular

 Copyright © American Academy of Family Physicians